animshamura/ERPNext/README.md

 kubectl apply -f create-new-site-job.yaml
 ```
 ### Step 7:
-After having updation through the UI by the erpnext-backend team.</br>
-Following bench commands have to be executed in the Nginx container. </br>
+After having updation through the UI by the erpnext-backend team, following bench commands have to be executed in the Nginx container. </br>
 ```
 #!/usr/bin/bash
 bench --site aeslerp.com install-app custom_erp_app